 The praying mantis abdomen is rounded and elongated, making up the primary part of the insect's body.
 It is connected to the thorax and supports the wings and hind legs of the mantis.
 Like the rest of the insect, the praying mantis' abdomen is covered with an exoskeleton, a sort of hard-shell suit of armor that provides protection, support and form.

 The thorax of the praying mantis is the "neck" of the insect, the connection between the head and the body.
 The thorax is much thinner than the abdomen area, but it is a powerful part of the mantis' body because the design of the thorax is what allows the mantis its swiveling head movements.
 Despite its five eyes, the praying mantis is thought to have only one ear, located in a slit in the thorax.
 This allows the insect to hear ultrasonic sounds.

-The praying mantis gets its name from its front legs.
+Praying mantis front legs have evolved to form claw-like structures for hunting.
+The femur and tibia of the leg have spines in one or two rows running along them to assist with hunting.
+The way a praying mantis uses its front legs is where it gets its name.
 When it draws its legs up and folds them under its head, the position resembles a human's praying posture.
 In actuality, this is the mantis' hunting position.
 When the insect sights its prey in the proper position, it lashes out with its front legs and captures the prey, which it then secures with the long spikes that line its upper legs, allowing the mantis to eat at its leisure.
 It uses its back legs for walking, balance and propelling itself forward at a fast rate of speed.

 As predatory insects praying mantis is a range of smaller insects.
 They are considered to be generalist carnivores which means if they think they can catch the small animal, they will eat it.
 Praying mantis have even been known to eat other mantids!
 Larger praying mantis species have been recorded eating small lizards, birds and mammals.